-- If months is not an integer, the value is truncated to be an integer.
+- If months are not an integer, the value is truncated to be an integer.

-- Microsoft Excel stores dates as sequential serial numbers so they can be used in calculations.
-By default, January 1st, 1900 is serial number 1, and January 1, 2001 serial number is 36892.
+- Microsoft Excel stores date as sequential serial numbers so they can be used in calculations.
+By default, January 1st, 1900, is serial number 1, and January 1, 2001, serial number is 36892.

 This has been a guide to EDATE in Excel.
 Here we discuss the EDATE Formula in excel and how to use EDATE function in excel along with EDATE excel Function examples and downloadable excel templates.
 You may also look at these useful functions in excel –